Boruto-code/EMC-and-FE-Plus2/README.md

 ## Server

 Download the version with "-Server" in Github Releases, unzip it, and put it in the server-side folder.

+### Later?

+This modpack will be updated with each new major version of Minecraft.
+There will also be a fork of this modpack every year, with some differences in gameplay, but similar mods.

 ## Memory configuration